-The Brick collection of the Aquincum Museum includes all Roman period ceramic architectural elements unearthed during excavations in the territory of Budapest.
+The Brick Collection of the Aquincum Museum includes all ceramic architectural elements from the Roman period excavated in the territory of Budapest.

 ‘Ceramic architectural elements’ refers to all fired clay objects originally manufactured for architectural purposes, e.g. walling bricks, flooring bricks, ceramic pipes, underfloor and wall heating parts and roof tiles.
 The collection contains stamped, inscribed, hand-marked and impressed items as well as pieces without any identifying marks.
 The criteria for collection are based primarily on the requirements and research objectives of the excavations.
 Objects for research are held in the separate brick storage or the museum’s archaeological small finds collection.